HritikaRanadhir02/Chatbot/README.md

 3. Validates input and handles incorrect options
 4. Displays a summary of the pizza order

-##Project Structure
+-> Project Structure
 Chatbot.ipynb: Jupyter Notebook containing the chatbot code and execution flow

-##Technologies Used
+-> Technologies Used
 Python (Core language for logic)
 Jupyter Notebook (for development and demonstration)

-##How It Works
+-> How It Works
 1. The chatbot greets the user.

 2. It asks for the pizza size and validates the input.

-3. It proceeds to ask for the crust type, again validating input.
+3. It asks for the crust type, again validating input.

 4. The user can select multiple toppings.

 5. Finally, the chatbot confirms and displays the final order.

-##Sample Interaction
+-> Sample Interaction

 Bot: Hello!
 Welcome to Pizza Bot 🍕
 Bot: What size pizza would you like?
 (Small/Medium/Large)
 User: Medium